Best Electric Toothbrush of 2021

 Meriting a 5 out of 10, the Waterpik 9.5 and the Quip scored the worst in our cleaning tests.
 We found it very easy to miss spots when using the Waterpik, with almost none of our testers succeeding in removing the stained plaque entirely.

-The Quip feels exceptionally similar to using a manual toothbrush with very mild vibrations.
-It missed tons of spots when we used it more like an electric toothbrush (moving slowly in small circles and letting the brush vibrations do the work) but cleaned reasonably well in our test when we used it similar to a manual toothbrush.
+The Quip feels quite similar to using a manual toothbrush with very mild vibrations.
+It missed many spots when we used it more like an electric toothbrush (moving slowly in small circles and letting the brush vibrations do the work) but cleaned reasonably well in our test when we used it similar to a manual toothbrush.

-One key thing to remember is that every toothbrush tested scored at least a 5 when it came to cleaning.
+One key thing to remember is that every toothbrush tested scored at least a 5 in the cleaning metric.
 As we previously mentioned, when used correctly, all of these toothbrushes can do an adequate job of maintaining good oral hygiene.
 As stated by the Cochrane Library: "Individuals who prefer to use a powered toothbrush can be assured that powered toothbrushing is at least as effective as manual brushing and that there is no evidence that it will cause any more injuries to the gums than manual brushing."